lykciv/lykciv.github.io/_posts/2013-05-23-difference-between-servicemanagerawareinterface-and-servicelocatorawareinterface.md

 ---
 {% include JB/setup %}

-`ServiceManagerAwareInterface` is deprecated, you should use `ServiceLocatorAwareInterface`.
+The `ServiceManagerAwareInterface` is a specific implementation of a service locator.
+It is currently considered deprecated, so should not be used.

-There is also a `ServiceLocatorAwareTrait` available.
+Instead, you should use `\Zend\ServiceManager\ServiceLocatorAwareInterface` to make your classes service aware.
+And Zend also provides a  `\Zend\ServiceManager\ServiceLocatorAwareTrait` which you can use.

-Info source:
+**More information:**

 - [http://zend-fr
 amework-community.634137.n4.nabble.com/ServiceManagerAwareInterface-vs-ServiceLocatorAwareInterface-td4655675.html](http://zend-fr